Mayors' Institute on City Design

 How can I express interest?

-MICD Just City Mayoral Fellows are selected based on an open call for expressions of interest in the months before the Fellowship begins.
+The expression of interest is now open for the 2025 MICD Just City Mayoral Fellowship cohort, with a deadline of Friday, November 15, 2024.
 Please note that participation is extremely limited (up to 8 participants per year) and may be geared towards different city challenges and themes each year.
 Priority may be given to mayors who have previously attended an MICD Institute Session, though it is not required.
+Invitations will be extended in early December.

 Can I bring staff?

-Each mayor selects two key staff members to participate in the MICD Just City Mayoral Fellowship.
-Participation at in-person events may be limited to mayors.
+Each mayor selects two key staff members to participate in the MICD Just City Mayoral Fellowship virtual classes and closing workshop.
+Participation in the opening convening is limited to mayors.

 What types of projects are well-suited for the MICD Just City Mayoral Fellowship?